China–United States trade war: Trump administration's complaints

-China's response and counter-allegations
+China's response and counter allegations

-The Chinese government argues that the US government's real goal is to stifle China's growth, and that the trade war has had a negative effect on the world.
+The Chinese government argues that the US government's real goal is to stifle China's growth, and that the trade war has had a negative global effect.
 The Chinese government has blamed the American government for starting the conflict and said that US actions were making negotiations difficult.
 Zhang Xiangchen, China's ambassador to the World Trade Organization, said the U.S. Trade Representative was operating with a "presumption of guilt", making claims without evidence and based on speculation.

 The Chinese government has denied forced transfer of IP is a mandatory practice, and acknowledged the impact of domestic R&D performed in China.
 Former U.S. treasury secretary Larry Summers assessed that Chinese leadership in some technological fields was the result of "huge government investment in basic science" and not "theft" of U.S. properties.
 In March 2019, the National People's Congress endorsed a new foreign investment bill, to take effect in 2020, which explicitly prohibits the forced transfer of IP from foreign companies, and grants stronger protection to foreign intellectual property and trade secrets.
 China had also planned to lift restrictions on foreign investment in the automotive industry in 2022.
 AmCham China policy committee chair Lester Ross criticized the bill, saying the text of the bill was "rushed" and "broad", and also criticized a portion of the bill that granted the country power to retaliate against countries that impose restrictions on Chinese companies.